bird70/steintil70.github.io/_posts/2024-01-03-Arcade-Popups.md

 # Web app and underlying data

-The project where I have used Arcade recently comprises a global dataset of sampling locations of marine biological data which need to be presented to non-specialist users in a publicly accessible, browser app.
+[The project where I have used Arcade recently](https://experience.arcgis.com/experience/bc4a9a2332294bb9ae7ee003fdf9c5ca/) (check out the NIC Dashboard) comprises a global dataset of sampling locations of marine biological data which need to be presented to non-specialist users in a publicly accessible, browser app.
 Datasets will occasionally be appended, so this database is also continuously growing, but at the moment we are dealing with approximated 160.000 records, with a high number of attributes in the table.
 Attributes and, occasionally, sample Images will need to be displayed in a webmap popup when a user clicks on a sample location.
 (Sample Images are stored in an external image management system and individual images are only referenced by their ID).

 # Feature layer publishing, indexing & basemap